pinot-contrib/pinot-docs/basics/components/cluster.md

 # Cluster

-Cluster is a set a nodes comprising of servers, brokers, controllers and minions.
+Cluster is a set of nodes comprising of servers, brokers, controllers and minions.

 ![Pinot cluster components](../../.gitbook/assets/components.jpg)